Dramatify’s Quick Start Guide

 STEP 5: Start creating call sheets

-Just click on the day and team for which you want add a new call sheet.
+Just click on the day and team for which you want add a new call sheet in the Planning > Days view.

 The call sheet headline shows you production day, team and call sheet type.
-Should you want to change that headline, click on the edit menu in the upper right corner and select “Edit call sheet”.
+Should you want to change that headline, click on pen icon to edit.

 STEP 6: Adding non-standard working hours